Why did Tom DeLonge leave Blink-182?

-He was soon replaced by Alkaline Trio's Matt Skiba, who with Mark Hoppus and Travis Barker went on to release the band's seventh studio album, California, the following year.
+A founding member of the Californian band, Tom DeLonge left Blink-182 in 2015.
+He was replaced by Alkaline Trio's Matt Skiba, who with Hoppus and Barker went on to release the band's seventh studio album, California, in 2016 and NINE in 2019.

-Now, in a recent post for his organisation To The Stars Academy of Arts & Science, DeLonge appears to have given a definitive reason why he left the trio.
+In 2019 in a post for his organisation To The Stars Academy of Arts & Science, DeLonge gave a definitive reason why he left the trio.

-In January 2015, the remaining members of Blink issued a statement, suggesting their singer came to the decision quite suddenly.
+In January 2015, the remaining members of Blink issued statement which suggested their singer came to the decision quite suddenly.

 "No hard feelings, but the show must go on for our fans."

-Meanwhile, in an open letter DeLonge confusingly shared an Instagram, saying he'd "never quit the band".
+However, in an open letter DeLonge claimed he'd "never quit the band".

-In an open letter on his Facebook page, he wrote: "I love Blink and am incredibly grateful for having it in my life.
+In a post on his Facebook page, he wrote: "I love Blink and am incredibly grateful for having it in my life.
 It has given me everything...At the end of the day, all of this makes me really sad.
 Sad for us.
 Sad for you- that you’re witnessing this immaturity."